Liouvillian topology and nonreciprocal dynamics in open Floquet chains: Model

-which describes the time-evolution over a single Floquet period and thus governs the stroboscopic dynamics.
+which describes the time evolution over a single Floquet period and thus governs the stroboscopic dynamics.

+For (Hermitian) Hamiltonians, one typically uses the Floquet Hamiltonian $H_\mathrm{F}$ defined by $\exp(-i H_\mathrm{F} T) = U(T, 0)$, where $U(T, 0)$ is the time evolution operator over a single period, to analyze the stroboscopic dynamics.
+However, since they are related by a logarithm, the spectral properties of the Floquet Hamiltonian and the one-period propagator are closely connected -- in particular, topological quantities defined for the Floquet Hamiltonian can be equivalently defined for the one-period propagator.
+In the Liouvillian case, however, the effective Floquet-Liouvillian $\L_\mathrm{F}$ defined by $\exp(\L_\mathrm{F} T) = \F$ is not as useful, since it is not necessarily a generator in the form of a time-independent Lindblad master equation and thus does not have a clear physical interpretation \cite{Schnell2020}.
+Therefore, we will focus on the Floquet-Liouvillian propagator $\F$ in the following discussion, which is also compatible with the discussion of Floquet non-Hermitian topology in Ref.~\cite{Hockendorf2020}.

 In the limit of zero dissipation, this model recovers the Helical Floquet model of Ref.~\cite{Budich2017}.
-Since the Hamiltonians are translational invariant, we can apply a Fourier transform $\ket{k,s} = \frac{1}{\sqrt{L}}\sum_j e^{-ijk} \ket{j,s}$ and write the unitary time-evolution operator $U^k(T, 0) = \exp(-iH_2^k T/3) \exp(-i H_1^k T / 3)$ of a single Floquet phase $T$ in lattice momentum space, where $H_1^k = \beta\sigma_x$ and $H_2^k = -\alpha[\cos(k)\sigma_x - \sin(k)\sigma_y]$ are the Bloch Hamiltonians corresponding to $H_1$ and $H_2$, respectively.
-A particularly interesting special case occurs for $\frac{\alpha T}{3} = \frac{\beta T}{3} = \frac{\pi}{2}$, where $U^k(T, 0) = e^{ik\sigma_z}$ realizes perfect helical spin transport \cite{Budich2017}, i.e.~as $k$ varies from $-\pi$ to $+\pi$, the two eigenvalue branches wind in opposite direction -- one clockwise and the other counterclockwise -- around the unit circle.
+Since the Hamiltonians are translational invariant, we can apply a Fourier transform $\ket{k,s} = \frac{1}{\sqrt{L}}\sum_j e^{-ijk} \ket{j,s}$ and write the unitary time evolution operator $U^k(T, 0) = \exp(-iH_2^k T/3) \exp(-i H_1^k T / 3)$ in one period $T$ in lattice momentum space, where $H_1^k = \beta\sigma_x$ and $H_2^k = -\alpha[\cos(k)\sigma_x - \sin(k)\sigma_y]$ are the Bloch Hamiltonians corresponding to $H_1$ and $H_2$, respectively.
+A particularly interesting special case occurs for $\frac{\alpha T}{3} = \frac{\beta T}{3} = \frac{\pi}{2}$, where $U^k(T, 0) = e^{ik\sigma_z}$ realizes perfect helical spin transport \cite{Budich2017}; i.e., as $k$ varies from $-\pi$ to $+\pi$, the two eigenvalue branches wind in opposite direction -- one clockwise and the other counterclockwise -- around the unit circle.
 In the following, we address an important question: How does the dissipation alter the transport in the original closed system.
 As a first step, we will take a look at the effective non-Hermitian approximation where a theory of topological transport has been developed in Ref.~\cite{Hockendorf2020}.